JackDca/Mailpilewiki/FAQ-Contributing,-Helping,-Developing.md

 You can be an official backer even if you don't pay with bitcoin!

-### Will you send me your iban and bic code and name and adres, so I can send y ou a financial support by bank?
+### Will you send me your IBAN and BIC code and name and address, so I can send you a financial support by bank?

 Yes.
 At some point.